-7.1.1.1 Electron beam welding
+7.1.1.1 Electron Beam Welding

-The electron beam welding between the top copper block and the heat exchanger and between the intermediate block and the heat exchanger shall assure:
+The Electron Beam Welding between the top copper block and the heat exchanger and between the intermediate block and the heat exchanger shall assure:

-• penetration through the complete copper depth (see Drwg.
-LHCDFLBS0006),

-• high metallurgical quality and absence of defects such as porosity, cracks, lack of fusion and shrinkage voids (see Section 5).
+- penetration through the complete copper depth (see Drwg.
+LHCDFLCS0006), - high metallurgical quality and absence of defects such as porosity, cracks, lack of fusion and shrinkage voids (see Section 5).

-The Contractor shall issue before end of July 2004 a welding procedure qualification (AWP) that meets the requirements of the Standards.
-Series production cannot start before CERN has approved it.
+The Contractor shall issue a welding procedure qualification (AWP) that meets the requirements of the Standards.

-After optimisation of the welding procedures and parameters, the Contractor shall perform via a qualified body radiography, microscopic analysis and ultrasonic tests on two samples welded with the welding parameters that are proposed to be used for the current leads series production.
-These samples shall have the same geometrical size and chemical composition of the two copper pieces to be electron beam welded at the top and at the bottom of the fin type heat exchanger.
-The results of these tests and the samples shall be submitted to CERN for analysis and approval within four months after notification of the Contract.
+After optimisation of the welding procedures and parameters, the Contractor shall perform via a notified body radiography, microscopic analysis and ultrasonic tests on two samples welded with the welding parameters that are proposed to be used for the current leads series production.
+These samples shall have the same geometrical size and chemical composition of the two copper pieces to be Electron Beam Welded at the top and at the bottom of the fin type heat exchanger.
+The results of these tests and the samples shall be submitted to CERN for analysis and approval.
 For the acceptance level of the welded components, the Contractor shall refer to Section 7.3.2 of the European Standard EN ISO 15614-11 and to the Standard EN ISO 13919-1.
 The quality level B shall be applied to the welded joints.
+The approved parameters shall not be changed during the series production.

-The Traveller document of each current lead shall include the data recorded by the electron beam welding machine for quality assurance information.
+The Traveller document of each current lead shall include the data recorded by the Electron Beam Welding machine for quality assurance information.

 During the series production, CERN will ask for regular radiography tests on electron beam welded joints.
-These tests will concern a total of 80 current leads to be selected during production.
+These tests will concern a total of 26 current leads to be selected during production.
 The results of these tests shall be submitted to CERN.
 In case of non-conformity, the Contractor shall agree with CERN on a procedure to repair or replace the components at his own expense.
 In addition, all the units since the last accepted test shall be re-tested at the Contractor's expense.
 This operation will require the opening of the assembled current leads, which shall be done at the Contractor's expense.